pivotal/docs-tap/cli-plugins/insight/triaging-vulnerabilities.hbs.md

-# Triage vulnerabilities (Alpha)
+# Triage vulnerabilities (alpha)

 This topic tells you how to add analyze vulnerabilities associated with a workload in the Supply Chain Security Tools (SCST) - Store.
 This is an experimental feature, and the API is prone to changes in subsequent releases.

->**Important** The capability to triage scan results in SCST - Store is in Alpha, which means that it is still in
+> **Important** The capability to triage scan results in SCST - Store is in the alpha stage, which
->active development by VMware and might be subject to change at any point.
-Users
+> means that it is still in early development and is subject to change at any point.
+You might
->might encounter unexpected behavior.
+> encounter unexpected behavior from it.

 ## <a id='triage-description'></a>Triage